Don’t listen to the naysayers, the haters and the skeptics.

 Obviously, the most fruitful way to listen to a language is to be surrounded by it constantly while having little to no contact with your native language.
 This forces you to listen because your native language can’t be used as a backup to get you out of a situation that you don’t completely understand.
 Your brain goes into “survival mode” and you’ll be compelled to use that language to buy food, locate the bathroom and get back to your house or hotel.

 Realistically, not everyone has the luxury of living abroad and being fully immersed in their target language, but that’s no longer a deterrent.
 YouTube, language learning podcasts, language learning apps like FluentU and internet radio are great resources to utilize.
+Before you know it, you’ll be listening to your target language every day.

 Never let the room be silent.
 When you’re working, exercising, showering, cooking, washing the dishes, you name it—have something playing in your target language.
 It’s always a great idea to listen to one of these resources while doing menial tasks around the house such as cleaning or cooking.
 The foreign language becomes the background noise that you’ll slowly grow accustomed to.